gohugoio/hugo/content/en/contribute/documentation.md

 `signature`
 : this is a signature/syntax definition for calling the function (e.g., `apply SEQUENCE FUNCTION [PARAM...]`).

-`workson`
-: acceptable values include `lists`,`taxonomies`, `terms`, `groups`, and `files`.

-`hugoversion`
-: the version of Hugo that will ship with this new function.

 `relatedfuncs`
 : other [templating functions] you feel are related to your new function to help fellow Hugo users.

 `{{.Content }}`
 : an extended description of the new function; examples are not only welcomed but encouraged.

 In the body of your function, expand the short description used in the front matter.
 Include as many examples as possible, and leverage the Hugo docs [`code` shortcode](#add-code-blocks).
-If you are unable to add examples but would like to solicit help from the Hugo community, add `needsexample: true` to your front matter.

 ## Add Code Blocks